fajri91/Text-Summarization-MMR/README.md

 # TextSummarization-MMR

-MMR (Maximum Maarginal Relevance) is an extractive summarization that was introduced by Jaime Carbonell and Jade Goldstein. http://repository.cmu.edu/cgi/viewcontent.cgi?article=1330&context=compsci
+MMR (Maximum Marginal Relevance) is an extractive summarization that was introduced by Jaime Carbonell and Jade Goldstein. http://repository.cmu.edu/cgi/viewcontent.cgi?article=1330&context=compsci

 MMR aims to obtain the most relevance sentences by scoring whole sentences in the document.